 New parents (other than the mother of the child) are entitled to 2 weeks’ paternity leave from employment or self-employment following the birth or adoption of a child.
 Employers do not have to pay you while you are on paternity leave.
 You may be eligible for Paternity Benefit.

-From 1 September 2019 each parent is entitled to 22 weeks’ unpaid parental leave (this will increase to 26 weeks from 1 September 2020).
+From 1 September 2020 each parent is entitled to 26 weeks’ unpaid parental leave.
 You must take parental leave before the child is 12 years of age, or 16 years of age if the child has a disability.
 In general, you must have been working for your employer for at least 12 months to be entitled to parental leave.
 There is no social welfare payment available.